Blockbuster Movies: The Most Expensive Film Flops of all Time

 Batman & Robin (1997)

 More camp than a row of tents, this film essentially killed the admittedly then flailing bat franchise with its tongue-in-cheek caped crusader shenanigans.
 Clooney dons the newly nippled and codpiece fitted Batsuit, seemingly in the days before he could act, as he lumbers about the screen chasing a raft of increasingly daft villains.
-We can probably just about take Uma Thurman’s Poison Ivy but the sight of Arnie as Mr Freeze, a sort of cross between a Terminator and a Mr Frosty drink making machine from the 80s, is the stuff of movie nightmares.
+We can probably just about take Uma Thurman’s Poison Ivy but the sight of Arnold Schwarzenegger, as Mr Freeze, a sort of cross between a Terminator and a Mr Frosty drink making machine from the 80s, is the stuff of movie nightmares.
+For his role, Arnie demanded top billing on the movie over Clooney, and walked away with a $25 million payday for his work on the film.
 Here director Joel Schumacher tried to recapture what was fun about the 60s Batman series, but in taking all of the characters too far he jumped the shark and was eaten by it in the process.

 Planet Of The Apes (2001)